swissmanu/mse-thesis/content/content.md

 content/figures/research-process.tex
 ```

-The research process follows the principles of empirical software engineering and applies user-centered design methods [CITE].
-The process is structured in four distinct phases: (i) Exploration, (ii) Proof of Concept (PoC), (iii) Prototype, and (iv) Finalization.
-This section gives an overview of every stage, presents the most important insights, and lists the developed artifacts.
+The research process is structured in four phases: (i) Exploration, (ii) Proof of Concept (PoC), (iii) Prototype, and (iv) Finalization.
+Various empirical software engineering [@wohlin2012experimentation] and HCI [@Goodwin_2009] methods were applied to verify the artifacts delivered shown in [@tbl:artifact-overview].
+The following four subsections highlight the most important results and deliveries of each project stage.

 ```{.include}
 content/tables/artifact-overview.tex